scaleoutsean/hcicollector/FAQ.md

 At this time my primary goal is to keep the components up to date and ensure this thing installs and runs.

-As noted in Change Log for v0.7, there are issues with the namespace organization.
-To fix that it would seem necessary to create a mapping service or application (API for SolidFire IDs to Names and vice versa) and then all dashboards would have to be overhauled to accommodate those changes.
+As noted in Change Log for v0.7, there are issues with the metrics namespace created by sfcollector.
+To fix that we'd need a mapping service or API for SolidFire ID to Name mapping and then all dashboards would have to be overhauled to accommodate those changes.

 ## What is the reason Trident was removed from HCICollector